Collection of information

 Cookies are small files that websites save to your hard disk or to your browser’s memory.

 You have the ability to accept or decline cookies.
-Most Internet browsers automatically accept cookies, but you can usually modify your browser settings to decline cookies or to notify you when a cookie is being placed on yourcomputer.
+Most Internet browsers automatically accept cookies, but you can usually modify your browser settings to decline cookies or to notify you when a cookie is being placed on your computer.
 If you choose to decline cookies, you may not be able to fully experience the features of our site or other websites that you visit.
+A number of cookies used by INCOPRO last only for the duration of your web session and expire when you close your browser.
+Other cookies are used for a longer duration, where for example, INCOPRO is required to remember your login details for when you next return to the Website.

 We are committed to protecting the security of your personal information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorised access, use, or disclosure.
 For example, we store the personal information you provide on computer systems with limited access that are located in facilities to which access is limited.